raul23/pyebooktools/README.rst

     will be used

-  All `subcommands`_ should work but accuracy and performance will be affected as explained in the list above.
+  All `subcommands`_ should work but accuracy and performance will be affected as explained in the list of dependencies above.

 Install ``pyebooktools``
 -------------------------